Skip to content

 Individual Exercises

-Part of your grade for the course will be based on the total number of submitted exercises for the required parts (including exercises marked with an asterisk).
+Part of your assessment for the course will be based on the work you do towards the exercises (including exercises marked with an asterisk).
 For all of the exercises, your work will not only come from the solution but from you showing your work as you move toward your solution.

-Your grade will not completely come from these exercises.
+Your assessment will not come just from these exercises.

-We will be having other exercises and assignments as well that will be just as important to your grade.
+We will be having other exercises and assignments as well that will be just as important to your assessment.

 With all submissions requested, please follow submission guidelines carefully.

 Students are responsible for reading course material and following instructions posts on Canvas.
-Students are also responsible for being aware of any announcements the instructor makes through Canvas.
+Students are also responsible for being aware of any announcements the instructor makes through Canvas and in the course.

-You must also complete the course exam.
+You must also complete the course meetings and the reflections that lead up to each meeting.
 Notice though that the exam is not listed in your grade breakdown.
 The exam does not count towards your final grade, but you must pass it to pass the course.
 More info about the exam will be discussed via Canvas and Discord in the middle of the semester.

 You can only take the exam after submitting a sufficient number of exercises.
 It is not wise in practice to take the exam immediately after submitting the critical number of exercises.
 The exam is the same and does not count toward your grade (you just need to pass it).